Wentril/kubernetes_workshop/course.md

 ### Helm and value overrides

 As we have already seen, Helm charts can be customized using the `values.yaml` file.
 On top of that, additional value files can be used to override the default value file.
-You can specify multiple value files using the `-f` or `--values` flag when installing or upgrading a Helm chart or you can override specific values using the `--set` flag.
+You can specify multiple value files using the `-f` or `--values` flag when installing or upgrading a Helm chart, or you can override specific values using the `--set` flag.

 There is an order of precedence for value overriding in Helm:
 1. Chart's `values.yaml` file.
 It is always used automatically when installing or upgrading a chart.